EricGomesGregory/DnD-Vault/Vault/Spelljammer/Races/Kobold.md

 Your Kobold characters have the following traits.

 ***Ability Score Increase.***
-Your Dexterity score increases by 2, and your Charisma score increases by 1.
+Your Dexterity score increases by 2, and your Intelligence score increases by 1.

 ***Age.***